JayZenith/interpreter/README.md

 # What I learned
-A langauge runtime that models how real interpreters like Python or Lua execute code, from lexical analysis through syntax tree construction to runtime evaluation.
+Built a simple interpreter from scratch, covering lexical analysis, AST construction, and runtime evaluation.
+Gained hands-on experience with smart pointers, RAII, and recursive parsing in C++.